Skip to content

 2. Alphabetically by title (secondary)

-This ensures your actively developed flows appear at the top.
+Your actively developed flows appear at the top.

-Empty State
+Empty state

 If you haven't created any flows yet, you'll see:

-• A friendly "No flows yet" message
+• A "No flows yet" message

 • An explanation of what flows are